 - 1 medium head of cauliflower cut into florets

 - 3 eggs beaten

 - 1 cup carrots diced, replace carrots with orange bell pepper to make it low-carb

 - 1 cup frozen green peas replace green peas with green bell pepper to make it low-carb or whole30

 - 2 tablespoons gluten-free soy sauce use coconut aminos for whole30

 - sesame seeds for garnishing

 - Pulse the cauliflower florets in a food processor for about 25-30 seconds until it's a rice-like consistency.

 - In a large skillet, add 1 tablespoon of sesame oil over medium heat.
-Add the eggs and stir them until they are cooked.
+Add the eggs, and stir them until they are cooked.
 Set aside.

-And if you like this Easy Cauliflower Fried Rice recipe, please share with your friends and family.
+If you like this Easy Cauliflower Fried Rice recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.